 I’d also like to remind all reading that depression2extinction is not a group of therapists, counselors, or psychiatrists.
-We do not have knowledge to give medical advice.
+We do not have the knowledge to medically advise.
 We are not claiming to cure anything.
-We are here to change the way we communicate with ourselves, our emotions, and others.
+We are here to change the way we communicate with ourselves and others.

 So why is suicide happening so frequently?
 Referencing a recent TIMES article:

 d2e stands to provide a space for community and connection.
-We don’t seek to provide answers, but we are here to support those in need.
-Whether you simply need a place to check-in and share your story (check-in here) or if you feel called to join an online Small (Support) Group to connect with other individuals (join a Small Group here), we are here with and for you.
+We don’t seek to provide answers, but we are here to support.
+Whether you simply need a place to check-in and share what you’re going through (check-in here) or if you feel called to join an online Small Group to connect with like-minded individuals (join a Small Group here), we are here with and for you.